nuvibit/nuvibit.com/content/english/solutions/foundation-blueprint/_index.md

   right_side:
-  - title : "Tailored to your needs" icon : "fa-cut" content : "A great Foundation is just as unique as the customer himself and that's why we adjust our Blueprint exactly to your needs."
+  - title : "Tailored to your needs" icon : "fa-cut" content : "A great Foundation is just as unique as the customer himself and that's why we adjust the Blueprint exactly to your needs."

   - title : "Transition of the organization" icon : "fa-building"